edoardoColi/inject_dffrun/README.md

 Deployer for "Distributed FastFlow"

 Execute script "setup.sh" for download all necessary files or specify where is Fastflow and Cereal directory.
+	FastFlow and Cereal need to be in the same directory.

+Setup parameters in "setup.sh" in case you need:
+`DEBUG` to enable the debug in Makefile compilation.
-Use `INJECT=1 ./setup.sh` to replace "dff_run.ccp" FastFlow original one with the costumized one
+`INJECT` to replace "dff_run.ccp" FastFlow original one with the costumized one.
-Use `RESTORE=1 ./setup.sh` to restore official FastFlow "dff_run.cpp"
+`RESTORE` to restore official FastFlow "dff_run.cpp".